debrisapron/bob_bot/README.md

 # bob-bot

-A real-time chatroom with a simple reply bot for the Everchron code challenge.
+A real-time chatroom with a simple reply bot for a code challenge.

 ## Instructions for use